Mehran-Shirazi/telegram-admin-relay-bot/README.md

 - Allows admin to reply directly to forwarded messages — responses are sent back to the original user.
 - Supports bi-directional conversation via reply-based threading.

+## ⚙️ Setup
+- Create a Telegram Bot: Go to @BotFather on Telegram and create a bot.
+Copy the API token it gives you.
+- Get Your Telegram User ID: To receive forwarded messages and reply, you need your Telegram user ID.
+You can get it by messaging @userinfobot on Telegram.
+- Update the Script: Open bot.py and replace the placeholder values with your actual credentials of TOKEN and YOUR_USER_ID.
+- Run the Bot.

 ## 🛠️ Requirements

 - Python 3.8+